-(1) Based on a Schedule 13D dated September 10, 2018 filed jointly by Permianville Holdings LLC ("Holdings"), Permianville Intermediary LLC- Series 1 ("Series 1 Intermediary"), Permianville Intermediary LLC-Series 2 ("Series 2 Intermediary"), Permianville Intermediary LLC-Series 3 ("Series 3 Intermediary"), Cross Ocean USSS Fund I (A) (Cayman) LP ("Cayman Feeder"), Cross Ocean USSS Fund I (A) Del Feeder LP ("DE Feeder"), Cross Ocean USSS SIF 1 LP ("Cross Ocean SIF"), Cross Ocean USSS GP LP ("Cross Ocean GP"), Cross Ocean USSS GP Ltd ("Cross Ocean Ltd"), Cross Ocean Partners Management LP ("Cross Ocean Management"), Cross Ocean Partners Management GP, LLC ("Management GP"), GG Managers LLC ("GG Managers") and Graham Goldsmith (collectively, all such persons and entities are referred to as the "Reporting Persons").
+(1) Based on a Schedule 13D dated September 10, 2018 filed jointly by Permianville Holdings LLC ("Holdings"), Permianville Intermediary LLC-Series 1 ("Series 1 Intermediary"), Permianville Intermediary LLC-Series 2 ("Series 2 Intermediary"), Permianville Intermediary LLC-Series 3 ("Series 3 Intermediary"), Cross Ocean USSS Fund I (A) (Cayman) LP ("Cayman Feeder"), Cross Ocean USSS Fund I (A) Del Feeder LP ("DE Feeder"), Cross Ocean USSS SIF 1 LP ("Cross Ocean SIF"), Cross Ocean USSS GP LP ("Cross Ocean GP"), Cross Ocean USSS GP Ltd ("Cross Ocean Ltd"), Cross Ocean Partners Management LP ("Cross Ocean Management"), Cross Ocean Partners Management GP, LLC ("Management GP"), GG Managers LLC ("GG Managers") and Graham Goldsmith (collectively, all such persons and entities are referred to as the "Reporting Persons").
 The principal business office address for the Reporting Persons is c/o Cross Ocean Partners Management LP, 20 Horseneck Lane, Greenwich, CT 06830.

 According to the filing, Holdings has sole voting power and dispositive power with respect to 8,600,000 Trust Units.
 Each of Cross Ocean Management, Management GP, GG Managers and Graham Goldsmith has shared voting power and shared dispositive power with respect to such shares.
 Each of Series 1 Intermediary and Series 2 Intermediary has shared voting power and shared dispositive power with respect to 2,293,053 Trust Units.
-Series 3 Intermediary has shared voting power and shared dispositive power with respect to 2,293,053 Trust Units.
-Series 3 Intermediary has shared voting power and shared dispositive power with respect to 1,165,871 Trust Units.
+Series 3 Intermediary has shared voting power and shared dispositive power with respect to 2,293,052 Trust Units.
+Cayman Feeder has shared voting power and shared dispositive power with respect to 1,165,871 Trust Units.
 DE Feeder has shared voting power and shared dispositive power with respect to 1,720,842 Trust Units.
 Cross Ocean SIF has shared voting power and shared dispositive power with respect to 2,233,017 Trust Units.
 Each of Cross Ocean GP and Cross Ocean Ltd has shared voting power and shared dispositive power with respect to 5,119,730 Trust Units.

 According to the filing, each of Series 1 Intermediary, Series 2 Intermediary, Series 3 Intermediary and DE Feeder, by virtue of their relationships to Holdings, may be deemed to beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficial ownership of such Trust Units.
 Each of Cross Ocean Cayman and Cross Ocean SIF, by virtue of their relationships to Series 1 Intermediary, Series 2 Intermediary and Series 3 Intermediary, may be deemed to beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficial ownership of such Trust Units.
-Each of Cross Ocean GP, Cross Ocean Ltd, Cross Ocean Management, Management GP, GG Managers and Graham Goldsmith, by virtue of their relationships to each other and to Cross Ocean Cayman, DE Feeder and Cross Ocean SIF, may be deemed to beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficially own the Trust Units that Holdings beneficially owns, but each other and to Cross Ocean Cayman, DE Feeder and Cross Ocean SIF, may be deemed to beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficial ownership of such Trust Units.
+Each of Cross Ocean GP, Cross Ocean Ltd, Cross Ocean Management, Management GP, GG Managers and Graham Goldsmith, by virtue of their relationships to each other and to Cross Ocean Cayman, DE Feeder and Cross Ocean SIF, may be deemed to beneficially own the Trust Units that Holdings beneficially owns, but each disclaims beneficial ownership of such Trust Units.

-(2) Based on a Schedule 13G/A filed with the SEC on February 12, 2018 by Jerry Roger Kent.
+- (2) Based on a Schedule 13G/A filed with the SEC on February 12, 2018 by Jerry Roger Kent.
 The principal business office address for the reporting person is 4695 Preston Park Blvd., Suite 170 East, Plano, Texas 75093-5180.
-According to the filing, the reporting person has sole voting power with respect to 1,062,038 Trust Units, shared voting power with respect to 830,000 Trust Units, sole dispositive power with respect to 1,062,038 Trust Units, and shared dispositive power with respect to 830,000 Trust Units.

-(b) Security Ownership of Management.
+According to the filing, the reporting person has sole voting power with respect to 1,062,038 Trust Units, shared voting power with respect to 830,000 Trust Units, sole dispositive power with respect to 1,062,038 Trust Units, and shared dispositive power with respect to 830,000 Trust Units. - (b) Security Ownership of Management.